Life insurance for people with Arthritis

 What is Arthritis?

-Arthritis consists of over 100 different types of conditions which can have a range of symptoms.
+Arthritis consists of over 100 different types of conditions that can have a range of symptoms.
 The two most common types of arthritis are Osteoarthritis (OA) and rheumatoid arthritis (RA).
 There are also a number of different ways to treat arthritis.

 Symptoms for arthritis can vary from one person to another and they will generally appear over a period of time.
 Most commonly arthritis will appear in people who are over 65 years of age and people who are overweight.